-43. When you eat meals with other people (e.g., family, friends), do you usually eat something different to everyone else?
+43. When you eat meals with others (e.g., family, friends), do you typically eat something different to everyone else?

-- 0 No, eats the same foods as others
+0 - No, eats the same foods as others

-- 1 -

-- 2 Eats mostly the same food as others
+2 - Eats mostly the same food as others

-- 3 -

-- 4 May eat some of the same food as others
+4 - May eat some of the same food as others

-- 5 -

-- 6 Does not eat same food as others; requires carers to prepare separate meal, or brings own food to dinner, parties, etc.
+6 - Does not eat same food as others; requires carers to prepare separate meal, or brings own food to dinner, parties, etc.